Badg/ghibli_wrapper/README.md

 +   using fastAPI for the first time!
 +   getting more familiar with pydantic, which I'm actually using behind the hood in annoliate anyways.
 In particular, it was a good excuse to write my first custom type
++   getting VCR.py to work with python-asks

+### Some lessons learned

++   Pydantic's API has some rough edges around custom types
++   I don't want to use VCR.py with python-asks

 ## Installation, usage, tests